amita-roy/Amita-Roy/README.md

 </p> <br>

 - 🖥 Available for new job opportunities.
-- 🌱 I’m currently extending my skillset in React & Redux
+- 🌱 I’m currently working on React, Typescript and Nodejs
 - 📫 How to reach me: amita.roy@workmail.com
 - 😄 Pronouns: She/Her